Design Dossier

 No brand lasts forever.

 Organizations grow.
 Leadership changes.
 Audiences shift.
 New services emerge.
-Sometimes a company expands beyond what its original identity was ever designed to support.
+Sometimes a company expands beyond what its original identity was designed to support.

 None of that means the original brand failed.
+In some cases, the opposite is true.

-Some brands evolve because they worked.
+Some brands evolve because they succeeded.

 The question is whether the current system still supports the work.